-36.3 Only the car controller and the replacing Driver and where required a fuel hose attendant are allowed in the working area before the car has stopped and a maximum of one lap before the pit stop of the car.
+36.3 Only the car controller and the replacing Driver are allowed in the working area before the car has stopped and a maximum of one lap before the pit stop of the car.

 36.4 No equipment must be in the working area before the car has stopped in front of the pit garage.